diegotf30/CS-Homeworks/README.md

 # CS-Homeworks
-This repository contains all my work from my OOP class (Aug - Dec 2016)
+This repository contains all my work from my programming classes:
+* OOP (Aug - Dec 2016)
+* Data Structures (Jan - May 2017)
+* Analysis and Design of Algorithms (Aug - Dec 2017)